Shippable/docs/sources/deploy/deploy-mvp-8.md

 main_section: Deploy
 sub_section: How To

-# Using deployment strategies (Blue-green, Replace etc.).
+# Using deployment strategies (Blue-green, Replace etc.)

 There are many ways to deploy an application on Shippable.
 This document explains the different strategies that are supported and how to use them.